AUC’s biotechnology alum is researching COVID-19 drug leads

 “The transition wasn’t that hard for me,” she said.
 “I continued doing the same thing I already do in class, so the students weren’t impacted too much.”

 “It is never too late to learn something new, and nothing is impossible.
-Go after what you aspire and visualize your success,” advised Al Olaby.
+Go after your aspirations, and visualize your success,” advised Al Olaby.

-She credits her time at AUC for helping her realize her fervor for achievement and commitment to service.
+Al Olaby credits her time at AUC for helping her realize her fervor for achievement and commitment to service.
 “AUC was a life-changer for me,” she said.
 “My professors inspired me to be the professor I am today.
-Being a faculty member is a true blessing because we have the chance to inspire generations and leave a positive fingerprint in people’s lives.”
+Being a faculty member is a true blessing because we have the chance to inspire generations and leave a positive imprint in people’s lives.”